Outsourcing Transcription of Research Interviews

 Research Prices

-Most PhD students and Research Associates work on small budgets.
-The expenses for transcription are either paid out of their own pockets or through limited-amount grants from their college/university/institute.
-Keeping this in mind, most transcription companies offer discounts on research transcription that can be availed by provide a copy of a college ID card or other documents that prove that you’re a student.
+Most transcription companies offer discounts on research transcription that can be availed by providing a copy of a college ID card or other documents that prove that you’re a student.

-That said, research transcription does require considerably more effort as compared to other types of transcription (such as business transcription).
-As such transcription rates for research interviews normally range between $25.00 – $55.00 per audio hour.
+That said, research transcription does require considerably more effort as compared to other styles of transcription.
+As such, transcription rates for research interviews normally range between $60.00 – $90.00 per audio hour.
 The cost can vary depending on several factors (including where you’re outsourcing to).
 It’s a good idea to ask for a quote from several service providers to compare prices.

 Discuss Confidentiality